GPCRmd/gpcrmd_vagrant/README.md

    and set the following parameters 'NO_START=0'and JETTY_PORT=8983' for enabling running as a service and setting the listening port with the one that matches with Django.settings.

-4. Jetty is configured for running on start up, but configuration are in the shared folder that is set up after Jetty start up.
+4. Jetty is configured for running on startup, but configuration files are in a shared folder that sets up after Jetty startup.
 So, we have to disable jetty auto start up with the folowing command:
     ```
     sudo update-rc.d jetty disable
     ```